 |Of relevance to:||All Firms impacted by MiFID II|

-- the improved functioning of the financial markets following the financial crisis that occurred in 2008,
+- to improve functioning of the financial markets following the financial crisis that occurred in 2008,

 - to provide greater transparency, and